-4. Trade between the Communist and NATO countries accounts for only a small fraction of the latter's overall trade: 4.3% of exports and 3.1% of imports in 1974.
-Nonetheless, Eastern markets provide a far from negligible outlet for sales by certain Allied countries(2).
-On the other hand, NATO countries play a relatively larger part in the geographical breakdown of Communist countries' trade.
+4. As the following comparison shows, there is a striking difference between the degree of dependence of the Alliance on East/West trade and that of Communist countries on their commerce with Allied countries.
+Trade between the Communist and NATO countries accounts for only a small fraction of the latter's overall trade: 4.3% of exports and 3.1% of imports in 1974.
+Nonetheless, Eastern markets provide a far from negligible outlet for sales by certain Allied countries(1).
+On the other hand, NATO countries play a larger part in the geographical breakdown of Communist countries' trade.
 Judging from GATT and OECD statistics, the USSR and the East European countries as a whole sent 22% of total exports to the Allied countries in 1974 and took 28% of their imports from them.
 Taking the developed market economies as a whole, the respective percentages work out at 32.5% and 38.5% respectively.

+$(1)^{-}$ Lows: \$18

-Trade turnover was as follows: \$18 milliard for NATO country exports and \$13.7 milliard for imports by these countries See Tables I and II
+countr y exports and \$13.7 milliard for imports by these

+countr ies